BY ELIZABETH RUSSELL

 Next, they traveled to the end of the earth to find paradise.
 And when they got there, they found a golden ladder that stretched far above them into the pink and golden clouds, for here it was always sunset and dawn: the end of this life and the beginning of the next.

 “I once climbed a beanstalk,” observed the King, as they all stared up at the veil between two worlds, “believing it to be a way to heaven.
 I would gladly make the real climb to save my daughter.”
 But then he looked down.
-“But I would not let the witch take her own life, and who am I to decide my own fate?
-No, I will pray and ask for guidance from heaven.”
+“But I would not let the witch take her own life, and who am I to dare to ascend the heavens?
+No, I will pray and ask for guidance.”

 Then he removed a little from the others, knelt down, and stayed there all night.